Free Educational Resource

 Learn more on our Market Snapshot page.

-Cat bond investors earn returns from two sources:
+Cat bond investors earn returns from two independent streams:

 1. Risk spread — the premium paid by the sponsor (insurer) in exchange for the protection, typically 4–15% per year depending on the risk level